 Although money can't buy happiness, not having enough can definitely bring on stress, anxiety, and fear.
 On the bright side, remember that your loans were taken out as an investment in your future.
 They went towards something worthwhile: a graduate degree that will hopefully help you in achieving future goals, whether they are professional or personal.
 Even better, school loans carry a low interest rate (in comparison to loans for other things, like cars and houses), meaning you won't be penalized as heavily for taking a long time to pay it back.
 Loans can also help you to build your credit when you make your loan payments on time.
 Having good credit can help you get loans for major purchases later in life.

 Rest assured that you are not the only one feeling this way.
-In fact, the United States Department of Education has published an online brochure to help you pay back your loans successfully.
+In fact, the United States Department of Education has published loan repayment information to help you pay back your loans successfully.
 In some instances, student loans can also be forgiven or paid back by your employer, depending on what career you pursue after graduation.
 Peace Corps and Americorps offer stipends for participants to live on as they complete the program, as well as an additional sum of money that can only be used in paying for school.
 Students who are in the Army National Guard can qualify to participate in the Student Loan Repayment Program, which can help to ease your debt.
 Those who work in education, medicine, or law may also be eligible for loan forgiveness.
 Check out the public service website FinAid for more details on these and other loan forgiveness programs.